-At 3:15 pm pedestrian and parking lot gate will be unlocked for dismissal.
+At 3:15 pedestrian and parking lot gate will be unlocked for dismissal.

 At 3:20 students will be dismissed.
 Students, who are not attending clubs or after school programs, must depart immediately.
-Students who depart by foot must leave campus through the pedestrian gate.
+Students who depart by foot must leave campus through the gates on 164th or Grevillea.
 Students should cross at crosswalks.